LLTTKK/FYP-Main/README.md

 Project Overview
 ---------------
-This Final Year Project (FYP) implements a traffic analysis system combining machine learning and deep learning approaches.
-The system utilizes transfer learning with YOLOv5 for object detection and Logistic Regression for classification.
+This Final Year Project (FYP) implements a Lift usage analysis system combining machine learning and deep learning approaches to make decision of skiping the floor or open door for the floor , Mainaly to implove efficiency of Lift .
+The system utilizes transfer learning with YOLOv5 for object detection and Logistic Regression for classification , and decide if lift is full or not.

 Key Components
 -------------